NoSpy — The #1 Hidden Camera Detector App: Accurate Spy Camera Finder, Version History & App Privacy Review

 Four detection methods.
-One app.
+One hidden spy camera detector app.
 Zero data leaving your device.
-The only iOS hidden camera detector combining AI lens recognition, infrared scanning, magnetic field detection, and Wi-Fi network auditing — simultaneously.
+The only iOS hidden camera detector combining AI camera lens recognition, infrared scanning, magnetic field detection, and WiFi network auditing — simultaneously.
+A secure, user-friendly application Verified by Apple for personal space protection.

 Free · 5 full scans/day · iOS 15+ · No account · No data collection